ChrisLindland/racecar-website/docs/week1/01_monday/lab2.md

 ![](img/CarFinal.jpg)

+### Your Car's IP
+The car's IP (which will be used often in connecting to the car) are usually 192.168.1.yourCar'sNumber __UNLESS__ you have 101 or 102, in which case it is 192.168.0.yourCar'sNumber.

 ## SSHFS Mounting
 In order to access the files on the car, we're going to be using SSHFS to mount its files onto your computer, where you can edit them in VSCode.
 When you save these files locally, they will automatically get updated on the car!
 Follow these instructions to set it up: